PySanti/Graphic-Binary-Trees/README.md

     python3 (instalation path)/execute.py
     Nodes : nodes_count

-Note: if you run the program by the second option, consider that the nodes count can not be grater than 30, there is no space in the screen xd
+Note: if you run the program by the second option, consider that the nodes count cannot be greater than 30, it might not be space in the screen xd